theefatymah/Stnaford-CS106A-Python/README.md

 - 🇵🇰 Software Engineer from Pakistan
 - 🎓 Stanford Code in Place 2025 Section Leader
 - 💻 MERN Stack Developer
-- 🤝 Passionate about teaching, mentorship & community work
+- 🤝 Passionate about community work
-- 🌍 Love guiding students from diverse cultures
 - 📚 Lifelong learner with interest in Machine Learning and AI
 - 🧠 Believer in learning by building